 - It is established to promote or improve the social, economic and environmental well-being of the neighbourhood area.

-- It has a minimum of 21 individual members and membership is open to: people living in the area; people who work in the area; elected members of the County or District Councils whose falls within the neighbourhood area concerned.
+- It has a minimum of 21 individual members and membership is open to: people living in the area; people who work in the area; elected members of the Council whose falls within the neighbourhood area concerned.

 - It has a written constitution.